 Tell employers how you enthusiastically and specifically can serve their needs

 They don’t care about what the company can do for you and your career.
 Your cover letter is your declaration of how well you know this company and how you will contribute to their philosophy and mission.
-As Meghan Peters from Mashable states, a cover letter gives hiring managers an opportunity to assess your dedication to a specific position.
+As Meghan Peters, former community manager of Mashable states, a cover letter gives hiring managers an opportunity to assess your dedication to a specific position.

 Your letter should ask for an interview so that you may present your skills, commitment and expertise.
 Then you must follow up in a timely manner with a phone call.
 Repeat as necessary.
 Since you now have the name of the hiring manager, that person may tell you how frequently to check in and possibly offer insights into their company’s hiring process.